 Anyone has the right to access the public register of insider holdings and receive extracts and copies of the information in the register against a charge.
 However, a natural person's personal ID code and address and the name of a natural person other than the insider are not publicly available.
-Information included in the list of permanent insiders or the list of projectspecific insiders is not publicly available, unlike that included in public insider registers.
+Information included in the list of permanent insiders or the list of project-specific insiders is not publicly available, unlike that included in public insider registers such as the register of relevant persons.
 Extracts from and copies of the public insider register can be ordered from Wealth Management Legal Support, Legal Services and Public Affairs.
 Written requests for such information specifically describing the information sought should be submitted to: